ang-zeyu/infisearch/docs/src/getting_started.md

 <script src="https://cdn.jsdelivr.net/npm/morsels-search-ui@version/search-ui.css"></script>
 ```

+#### Hosting the Files Locally

 If you wish to serve the files locally instead, you can find the latest versions in [this folder](https://github.com/ang-zeyu/morsels/tree/main/packages/search-ui/dist), or in the release packages [here](https://github.com/ang-zeyu/morsels/releases).

+The following files will be present in each release:

+- `search-ui.bundle.js`
+- `search-ui.css`
+- `search.worker.bundle.js`
+- Multiple (as many supported languages / tokenizers as there are):
+  - `wasm.lang-latin-index-js.bundle`
+  - an accompanying wasm binary

+Note that `search.worker.bundle.js` and the wasm files are expected to be accessible in the same folder relative to the linked `search-ui.bundle.js`.

 ### Installation via Bundlers